TitleEtc:VP of Global Enterprise Vertical Strategy & Marketing, Equinix, USA

 TitleEtc:Chief Financial Officer, Digital Realty, USA

-Bio:Andrew (Andy) Power is the Chief Financial Officer of Digital Realty (NYSE: DLR) and is responsible for the company’s financial functions, including financial reporting, capital markets, tax, financial planning and analysis, as well as global asset management operations.
+Bio:Andy Power is the Chief Financial Officer of Digital Realty (NYSE: DLR) and is responsible for the company’s financial functions, including financial reporting, planning, and analysis, capital markets, tax, global portfolio management, international operations and information technology.

 TitleEtc:Founder & CEO, Cogent Communications, USA